dsedivec/macos_ansible/README.md

 `software_dev_*` roles tend to be for "development" in particular languages/activities.

 Other `software_*` roles tend to be for specific software that other role(s) will need to depend on.
-For example, lots of stuff needs MacPorts installed first, so MacPorts gets it own `software_macports` role that others can depend on.
+For example, lots of stuff needs Homebrew installed first, so Homebrew gets it own `homebrew` role that others can depend on.

 Additionally, some software has been broken out into its own roles to get me software that I need to actually work on this Ansible setup first.
 For example, Emacs and/or Vim get installed early on so that I have good editors with good configurations to start editing YAML or Python if need be.